isobit/ViTeX/README.md

 Installation
 ------------
+1) Make sure you have Pathogen installed (https://github.com/tpope/vim-pathogen)

-Copy plugin/ViTex.vim to your .vim/plugins folder.
+2) Copy plugin/ViTex.vim to your .vim/plugins folder.
 That's it!

 Usage
 -----